3D-Beacons/api-benchmark/README.md

 ```

 ## Assumptions
-- The API is a Rest API
+- The API is a REST API
-- Only supports GET requests
 - 404 response is considered as a success